symfony/symfony-docs/reference/constraints/UniqueEntity.rst

 **type**: ``string`` **default**: ``findBy``

 The name of the repository method used to determine the uniqueness.
-If it's left blank, ``findBy()`` will be used.
+If it is left blank, ``findBy()`` will be used.
 The method receives as its argument a ``fieldName => value`` associative array (where ``fieldName`` is each of the fields configured in the ``fields`` option).
 The method should return a